joannakl/cs102/projects/project2_NYS_species.markdown

 	- `public String getNYListingStatuse()`
 	- `public String getCategory()`

+- The class needs to be able to store a list of counties in which the given species is present.
-- The class should also provide methods that allow for adding a new county to the list of counties in which it is present, and for checking if the species is present in a given county:
+The class should provide methods that allow for adding a new county to such a list of counties, and for checking if the species is present in a given county:
     - `public boolean isPresentIn( String county )` should return true or false to indicate if the species is present in the specified county; this function should throw an instance of an `IllegalArgumentException` if it is given a `null` value or an empty string in place of the county name.
     - `public boolean addCounty( String county )` should add this county to the list of counties in which the species is present; it should return true if the list did not contain this particular county before, and false if it did and therefore the list of counties has not changed; this function should throw an instance of an `IllegalArgumentException` if it is given a `null` value or an empty string in place of the county name.